rafaelkaufmann/opencontract/README.md

 ####`Clause.query(oracle : Oracle, query : Query) : Clause`

 Returns a clause which will evaluate to the result of querying oracle with the given query.
+Result will be memoized within runs.

 ####`Clause.where(defs : Object) : Function<() => Promise<JointState>`

 Receives a dictionary of definitions and binds them to any unresolved subclauses.
+TODO: write more on the semantics of definitions.

 ###State